 - Back half of the year was when operators started adopting truly new technologies (for them).

-Emerging trends for operators leaning into resident experience [13:00]
+Emerging trends for operators leaning into resident experience management [13:00]

 - Experiences tied to the initial resident interaction which sets the tone of the relationship.